dtxc/dtxc/README.md

 <h2 align="center">Who the fuck am I?</h2>
 Programmer and android developer (limited by computer specs).
-I code in 6 languages (soon to be 7) which are listed below and I have 4 years of experience.
+I code in 6 languages which are listed below and I have 4 years of experience.
 Mostly inactive on github. <br>
 Currently working on: absolutely nothing.

 ![](https://komarev.com/ghpvc/?username=dtxc)